Download.it search icon

 Advertisement

-Futuristic stealth and action strategy game
+Futuristic stealth and action strategy game set in a dystopian cyberpunk world

-Futuristic stealth and action strategy game
+Futuristic stealth and action strategy game set in a dystopian cyberpunk world

-Vote: (2 votes)
+Vote (2 votes)

-Developer: Bullfrog Productions
+Developer Bullfrog Productions

-Version: 1993
+Version 1993

-Works under: Windows
+Works under Windows

 Program license